braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/create.md

 3. Name the page something meaningful.
 This will help you when connecting pages together.

 {% alert tip %}
-There is a limit of 10 pages per in-app message.
+You can add up to 10 pages per in-app message.
 {% endalert %}

 To duplicate an existing page: